matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 which EDUs a server needs to have received in order to apply an update to its local copy of the remote user's device list.
 If a server receives an EDU which refers to a ``prev_id`` it does not recognise, it must resynchronise its list by calling the /user/keys/query API and resume the process.

-..TODO: how do you synchronise the result of the /query API with the stream_id in the EDUs?
+The response contains a ``stream_id`` which should be used to correlate with subsequent ``m.device_list_update`` EDUs.

-..TODO: this whole thing desperately feels like it should just be state in a room, rather than inventing a whole different DAG.
+..
+TODO: this whole thing desperately feels like it should just be state in a room, rather than inventing a whole different DAG.
 The same room could be used for profiles, presence lists, etc.